 For right now, Celsius is the superior network.
 If you’re looking to grow your money, I’d strongly recommend putting some coins into Celsius, as Bitcoin lending is taking off because of the spike in value over the past few months.
 The sooner you start, the better off you’ll be.
 It’s a long play, but a smart one.

 For the rest of your coins, make sure you’re keeping them safe in a secure wallet.
 If you’re looking for a great wallet, I have an entire list of the ones I love here.
-Personally, I recommend the Ledger Nano X because it’s easy to use and very safe.
+Personally, I recommend the Ledger Nano X because it’s easy to use.

 Drop a comment below if you have any experience with these two crypto lending platforms, and let me know what you think!